Contributing Gear Writer

 Snowboard socks have a huge impact on your days on the slopes.
 Keeping your feet warm (but not too warm), dry, and comfortable is essential, and a great pair of socks is a critical part of your snowboarding kit.

-Editor’s Note: We updated this guide in October 2024, with refreshed links and improved navigation.
+Editor’s Note: We updated this guide in March 2025 with new picks, refreshed links, and improved navigation.

 Best All-Around Snowboard Socks: Darn Tough Function X Midweight